Achieving Broad Bacterial Protection Animation

-All that being said, the research being pursued by Dr. Angela Brown is pretty easy to understand its significance.
+Lehigh University P.C.
+Rossin’s center is a leader in engineering research, from medical engineering to nano-materials development.
+Lehigh scientist Dr. Angela Brown researches bacterial entry to our cells and how this relates to antibiotics.
 With the threat of bacterial antibiotic resistance looming on the horizon, Dr. Brown is approaching the problem from a new angle.
-Rather than trying to develop the next derivative, she’s trying to entirely rethink how we combat bacterial disease.
-She’s looking at blocking bacterial entry into our cells by protecting the docking receptors of our cells that allow bacterial particles to bind.
+Rather than trying to develop the next derivative, she’s entirely rethinking how we combat bacterial disease.
+She’s looking at blocking bacterial entry into our cells by protecting the docking receptors that allow bacterial particles to bind.
 This would lend broad bacterial protection, compared to our current arsenal which is ineffective against some strains.

-To help others understand her vision, I worked with Chris Larkin and Linda Gipson XXX at Lehigh’s Resolve magazine to create an animation to tell her scientific story.
+To help others understand her vision, we worked with Chris Larkin and Linda Gipson at Lehigh’s Resolve Magazine to create an animation to tell her scientific story.

-To begin the animation process, I had to be sure I had the story right.
-We started off with an hour meeting to discuss Dr. Brown’s work, where she described what made her work unique.
-Chris Larkin followed up with journal articles from Dr. Brown, so I could understand the details of her work.
+To begin the animation process, we had to be sure we had the story right.
+We started off meeting to discuss Dr. Brown’s work, where she described what made her work unique.
+Chris Larkin followed up with journal articles from Dr. Brown so that we could understand the details of her work.

-Often when I create an animation, I work from a script provided by the client.
-So although I am there to visualize the story, and often to add details, I know up front what the scene to scene sequence will be.
-But in this instance, they were looking to me to suggest how best to tell the story, and to imagine the scene by scene narrative.
-I did so based on Lin and Chris’s guiding ideas, and my own reading of Dr. Brown’s research.
+Often when we create an animation, we work from a script provided by the client.
+So although we are there to visualize the story and to clarify visual details, we know up front what the scene-to-scene sequence will be.
+But in this instance, they were looking for us to suggest how best to tell the story and to imagine the scene-by-scene narrative.
+We did so based on Lin and Chris’s guiding ideas, and our own reading of Dr. Brown’s research.

-I started with a storyboard of the animation, or, a step-by-step sketch of the key scenes.
+We started by creating a storyboard of the animation, or a step-by-step sketch of the key scenes.
 To bring home the relevance of her research, we started the animation with a hospital scene, and zoomed into a glass of water filled with bacteria (ick!).
 Next, we cut to a view of the bacterial cell inside the body, getting ready to attack the body’s cells.
-From the storyboard, I was able to confirm with the Lehigh team that it looked accurate, and got across the point we were after.
+From the storyboard, we confirmed with the Lehigh team that it looked accurate, and got across the point we were after.

-From there, I started creating components to use in Cinema 4d, from the wiggling bacteria, to the receptors on the cell surface.
-For each major scene, I exported the sequences so that I could edit them together in After Effects.
-Since we weren’t recording a voice over, Chris suggested we caption the animation, and add in quotes from Dr. Brown at key points in the animation to give it more resonance.
+From there, we started creating components in Cinema 4D, from the wiggling bacteria, to the receptors on the cell surface.
+For each major scene, we exported the sequences to edit together in After Effects.
+Since we weren’t recording a voice over, Chris asked that we caption the animation, and add in quotes from Dr. Brown at key points in the animation to give it more resonance.